Battle of Sadras

-The Battle of Sadras was the first of five largely indecisive naval battles fought between a British fleet (under Admiral Sir Edward Hughes) and a French fleet (under Admiral Pierre Suffren) off the east coast of India during the Anglo-French War.
+The Battle of Sadras was the first of five largely indecisive naval battles fought between a British fleet (under Vice-Admiral Sir Edward Hughes) and a French fleet (under Admiral Pierre Suffren) off the east coast of India during the Anglo-French War.
 Fought on 17 February 1782 near present-day Kalpakkam, the battle was tactically indecisive, but the British fleet suffered the most damage.
 Under Suffren's protection, French troop transports were able to land at Porto Novo, present-day Parangipettai.

 Background

 France had entered the American Revolutionary War in 1778, and Britain had declared war on the Dutch Republic in late 1780 after the Dutch refused to stop trading with the French and the Americans.
 The British had rapidly gained control over most French and Dutch outposts in India when news of these events reached India, spawning the Second Anglo-Mysore War in the process.

 The French admiral Bailli de Suffren was dispatched for military assistance to French colonies in India, leading a fleet of five ships of the line, seven transports, and a corvette to escort transports from Brest in March 1781.
 Suffren was involved in a happenstance battle with a British fleet at Porto Praya in the Cape Verde Islands in April.
 In October, he left reinforcement troops at the Dutch-controlled Cape of Good Hope to assist with colonial defense.
 Suffren added some ships to his fleet and sailed on to the Île de France (present-day Mauritius), arriving at Port Louis in December.

-After further additions at Port Louis, Suffren's fleet sailed for India under the command of the elderly Navy Brigadier General Thomas d'Orves, accompanying transports carrying nearly 3,000 men under the command of the Comte du Chemin.
+After further additions at Port Louis, Suffren's fleet sailed for India under the command of the elderly Navy Brigadier General Thomas d'Estienne d'Orves, accompanying transports carrying nearly 3,000 men under the command of the Comte du Chemin.
 D'Orves died in February 1782, shortly before the fleet arrived off the Indian coast, and Suffren once again took command.

 Suffren first sailed for Madras, hoping to surprise the British stronghold there.
 Encountering Hughes's fleet anchored in Madras on 15 February 1782, Suffren turned south.
 He intended to land troops at Porto Novo, march up the coast and recapture French and Dutch holdings on the way.
 Hughes raised anchor and sailed after Suffren.